 Is there a set time of day that I must be logged into my Remote Learning Class?

 Please be certain to log in at 8:00 am on the first date of class.
-Students will receive a minimum of 60 minutes of synchronous instruction each day.
-The teacher will give further information as to schedules for synchronous and asynchronous learning.

 How much time per day should I expect to work on my Remote Learning course?